qzc438/ontology-llm/README.md

 - The result of the experiment will be stored in the folder `alignment`.
 - The performance evaluation of the experiment will be stored in the file `result.csv`.
 - The cost evaluation of the experiment will be stored in the file `cost.csv`.
+- The matching log of the experiment will be stored in the file `agent.log`.

 ## Repository Structure: